canalplus/rx-player/doc/api/index.md

 Returns the list of available audio tracks under the form of an array of audiotrack objects.

-Each of these have three properties:
+Each of these have the following properties:
   - ``id`` (``Number|string``): The id used to identify the track.
 Use it for setting the track via ``setAudioTrack``.
   - ``language`` (``string``): The language the audio track is in.
   - ``audioDescription`` (``Boolean``): Whether the track is an audio description (for the visually impaired or not).